dheurtev/cryptopyutils/src/example/README.md

 ``
 #### Passwords

-WARNING : DO NOT USE THE -a option ON PRODUCTION SERVERS.
+WARNING : DO NOT USE THE -a option IN A PRODUCTION ENVIRONMENT.
 SECRETS WOULD BE STORED in various places, including /proc, process list (ps), logs(/var/log) and in the user's history list.

 ##### pwdenc.py : Password encryption CLI